The Congruence Subgroup Problem for the Free Metabelian group on $n\geq4$ generators: Some elementary elements of

 \section{Some elementary elements of $\left\langle IA\left(\Phi_{n}\right)^{m}\right\rangle $}

-In this section we compute some elements of $IA_{n}^{m}=\left\langle IA\left(\Phi_{n}\right)^{m}\right\rangle $ which needed through the proof of Lemma \ref{thm:stage 1}.
+In this section we introduce some elements of $IA_{n}^{m}=\left\langle IA\left(\Phi_{n}\right)^{m}\right\rangle $ which are needed through the proof of Lemma \ref{thm:stage 1}.
 As one can see below, we separate the elementary elements to two types.
 In addition, we separate the treatment of the elements of type 1, to two parts.
-We hope this separations will make the process clearer.
+We hope this separation will make the process clearer.

-Additionally to the previous notations, on the section, and also later on, we will use the notation:
+Additionally to the previous notations, on the section, and also later on, we will use the notation